The LDBC Graphalytics Benchmark: Benchmark Execution

 \begin{enumerate}[label=\textbf{[\Alph*]}] \item \textbf{Verify-setup:} The benchmark suite verifies that the platform and the environment are properly set up based on the prerequisites defined in the platform driver.

-\item \textbf{Format-graph:} The benchmark suite minimizes the ``input data'' into ``formatted dataset'' (see more in \sref{sec:process:execution:run_flow}) by removing unused vertex and edge properties.
+\item \textbf{Format-graph:} The benchmark suite minimizes the ``input data'' into ``formatted dataset'' (see more in \autoref{sec:process:execution:run_flow}) by removing unused vertex and edge properties.

 \item \textbf{Load-graph:} The platform converts the ``formatted data'' into any platform-specific data format and loads a graph dataset into a storage system, which can be either a local file system, a share file system or a distributed file system.
-This step corresponds to the ``Loading'' step of a graph processing job described in \sref{sec:def:job:operation}.
+This step corresponds to the ``Loading'' step of a graph processing job described in \autoref{sec:def:job:operation}.

-\item \textbf{Execute-run:} The platform executes a benchmark run with a specific algorithm and dataset (see more details in \sref{sec:process:execution:run_flow}).
+\item \textbf{Execute-run:} The platform executes a benchmark run with a specific algorithm and dataset (see more details in \autoref{sec:process:execution:run_flow}).
 All benchmark runs using the same input dataset can use the prepared graph dataset during the ``load-graph'' step.

 \item \textbf{Delete-graph:} The platform unloads a graph dataset from the storage system, as part of the cleaning up process after all benchmark runs on that graph dataset have been completed. \end{enumerate}